+The definitions of the Key Info and CIGTK fields are the same as in the CIGTK KDE described above.

+The CIPN field contains the CIPN used to protect the last protected group addressed Control frame corresponding to the LinkID field.
+It is used by the receiver as the initial value for the replay counter for the CIGTK.

+The LinkID field contains the link identifier that corresponds to the link this CIGTK applies.

 TGmf Editor: Instruction: Modify 12.7.4 as follows:

 EAPOL-Key PDU notation

 The following notation is used throughout the remainder of 12.7 (Keys and key distribution) and 13.4 (FT initial mobility domain association) to represent EAPOL-Key PDUs: